Wlad1slav/wayforpay-ts-integration/README.md

 - `MERCHANT_SECRET_KEY` — the merchant secret key from the store settings

 > [!CAUTION]
-> **Do not use** the `createForm` and `createSignature` methods on the client side.
+> **Do not use** the methods of this package on the client side.
 This may compromise your secret key.
-Use these methods only on the server side (for example, in your API).
+Use the functionality only on the server side (e.g., in your API).

 [Example .env file](https://github.com/Wlad1slav/wayforpay-ts-integration/blob/main/packages/backend/.env.example)